 The Clarence Ward Art Library collections provide broad-based coverage of the history, theory, criticism, and practice of the visual arts to support the teaching, research, and art practices of Oberlin students, faculty, curators, and staff.

-Located on the top floor of the iconic Venturi Art Building, the library is named for its founder, Clarence Ward, who served as director of the Allen Memorial Art Museum, Chair of the Art Dept. and Professor of Architectural History, from 1917 to 1948.
+Located on the top floor of the iconic Venturi Art Building, the library is named for its founder, Clarence Ward, who served as director of the Allen Memorial Art Museum, Chair of the Art Department, and Professor of Architectural History from 1917 to 1948.